Explaining HIV and AIDS

 - unintentional weight loss

-In many cases, after the initial symptoms disappear, there will not be any further symptoms for many years.
+In many cases, after the symptoms of acute retroviral syndrome, symptoms might not occur for many years.

 Late-stage HIV infection